imbushuo/mac-precision-touchpad/README.md

 ## Installation
 To install, go to the Releases tab in Github and download the newest version, then directly install the INF file (you don't have to enable manual trust, as recent builds are cross-signed by DigiCert).
 If you want to try latest changes, you can click "Build Status" badge and download CI builds (tagged with commit ID and machine architecture) manually.

+**Note: SPI version needs at least Windows 10, version 1709 to work.**

 ## See it in action (YouTube video)

 [![Preview of Windows Precision Touchpad for MacBook Pro](https://img.youtube.com/vi/7dFqtcDArUg/0.jpg)](https://www.youtube.com/watch?v=7dFqtcDArUg)

 ## For developers

+- SPI version is kernel-mode driver, using KMDF Framework v1.23.
+Windows 10 Driver Development Kit (at least 1709) is required for development and testing.
-It is a user-mode driver, using UMDF Framework v2.15.
+- USB version is a user-mode driver, using UMDF Framework v2.15.
 Windows 10 Driver Development Kit (at least Creators Update version) is required for development and testing.

 ## Device support